UofSC-Fall-2022-Math-587-001/homework1/README.md

 ### Written part

-Answer the questions found in `main.go` and turn your answers in by uploading them back here before midnight on the due date.
+Answer the questions found in `main.tex` and turn your answers in by uploading them back here before midnight on the due date.
 You may do this as many times as you want.
 Only your final submission counts.